Basic When to Change Tip #1

 Basic When to Change Tip #2

-Children should ride in a rear-facing car seat until they are at least 2 years old.
-As your child grows, you might have to switch from using a smaller rear-facing-only car seat to using a bigger rear-facing convertible car seat that can hold a larger child.
-After your child reaches the weight limit for rear-facing, you will then turn the convertible seat forward-facing, or use a forward-facing car seat with a 5-point harness and top tether.
+All infants and toddlers should ride in a rear-facing car seat as long as possible, until they reach the highest weight or height allowed by their car seat manufacturer.
+Most convertible seats have limits that permit children to ride rear-facing for 2 or more years.
+As your child grows, you might have to switch from using a smaller rear-facing-only car seat to using a bigger rear-facing convertible car seat that can hold a larger child, first rear-facing then forward-facing.
+After you turn the seat forward, adjust the harness, make it more upright, and attach the top tether.

 Basic When to Change Tip #3

 Children who have outgrown the rear-facing weight or height limit for their car seat should move to a forward-facing car seat with a 5-point harness and top tether.
 Use this seat for as long as possible, up to the highest weight or height allowed on the seat’s label.

 Your child may need a forward-facing car seat with a harness that has a higher weight or height limit before moving to a booster seat.
 Not all kids are ready for the freedom of a booster seat.

 When ready and after your child gets too big for the weight or height limits of the forward-facing car seat, put your child in a booster seat used with the vehicle lap and shoulder seat belt.